 One purpose of the residence hall is to provide comfortable living accommodations for all students.
 Any action that interferes with a student’s right to study is a violation of this standard and may be subject to disciplinary action.
-Stereos, video games, televisions, and voices should be kept at a level which confines the noise within that room.
-If you wish to turn up the volume, you should use headphones.
-Failure to do so could result in the removal of the item.
-If you are unsure about what is an acceptable level of noise, please see your Resident Assistant.
+Stereos, video games, televisions, voices and movement within the residence hall should be kept at a level which confines the noise within that room and it should not be disruptive to the community.
+If you wish to turn up the volume, you should use headphones; failure to do so could result in the removal of the item.
+If you are unsure about what is an acceptable level of noise, please see a department staff member.

 During examination periods at the end of each semester, quiet hours are in effect 24 hours a day.
 In the event that a resident violates this regulation, the individual may be required to vacate the residence hall.
 Residents are expected to check-out of the residence hall within 24 hours of their last final examination or by closing time, whichever is earliest.

-Room changes may take place as space is available and after occupancy has stabilized, which is usually two weeks after the start of the semester.
-You are encouraged to discuss room changes with your roommate.
-The student seeking the room change should contact their Resident Director, who will initiate the room change process.
-You will receive notification if the change is approved.
+Room changes may take place as space is available and after occupancy has stabilized.
+The resident seeking the room change should submit the respective form through Web4>THDV >Application.
+Your respective building manager will contact you and will provide you an update on your request.
 Do not move until you are notified that the change is approved.
-If you move without prior approval from your Resident Director, you may be assessed a fine, be required to return to your original location and/or face disciplinary action.
+If you move without prior approval from your building manager, you may be assessed a fine, required to return to your original location and/or face disciplinary action.

 The condition of each room/suite is checked at the beginning and end of the year.
-To avoid being charged for damages for which you are not responsible, you should carefully check the Residence Hall Inventory Sheet(s) provided by your Resident Assistant to make certain all existing damages are noted on the sheet.
-Any damages which take place in your room/suite will be assessed to you and your roommate(s) and/or suitemate(s).
+To avoid being charged for damages for which you are not responsible, you should carefully complete the Room Condition Report provided by your Resident Assistant to make certain all existing damages are noted on the sheet.
+Room condition paperwork must be completed and submitted within five business days of moving into the space.

 Rooms may be entered under the following conditions:

-- To provide room maintenance inspections, repair services or perform a safety inspection, including when a resident vacates a room for a break period.
+- To provide room maintenance inspections, repair service or perform a safety inspection.

 - When there is reasonable cause to believe that University regulations or laws are being violated.

-- When there is an emergency situation that requires that the room be entered.
+- For an emergency situation that requires that the room be entered.

-Illegal materials or items in plain view will be removed if they are noticed in the course of a room maintenance or vacation inspection or in response to a violation of University or departmental policy.
+Illegal items or items in violation of the department and university policies in plain view will be removed if they are noticed in the course of a room maintenance or break inspection, or in response to a violation of university or departmental policy.
 The resident will receive written notification of this action if confiscation of property is required when the student is absent.